Matthew 7:6: Interpretations

 The metaphor seems to be teaching against giving what is considered just or holy to those who do not appreciate it.
 Animals such as dogs and pigs cannot appreciate ethics, and this verse implies that there is even some class of human beings who cannot, either.

 Historically, a common view was that this verse refers to the Eucharist, as exemplified in the Didache, which teaches that only baptized individuals ought to receive the Eucharist.

-One modern argument is that dogs and pigs represent Gentiles and heathens, and that this verse is demonstrating that Jesus' original message was intended only for the Jews.
-Harrington notes that such warnings are found in rabbinic works of the period.
-In Jewish literature heathens were often compared to dogs, and the unclean pig was a Jewish symbol for the Roman Empire.
-In 2 Peter 2:22, dogs and swine quite clearly refers to heretics.
+One modern argument is that dogs and pigs represent Gentiles and heathens, and that this verse is demonstrating the opinion that Jesus' original message was intended only for the Jews in contrast to the more mainstream interpretation of his ministry as being inclusive of both Jews and Gentiles.
+Harrington notes that such warnings are found in rabbinic works, although Harrington does not specify whether these Rabbinic works were pre-Christian or post-Christian.
+More recent peer-reviewed literature suggests that the connection between dogs and Gentiles in Rabbinic literature only appeared post-Christianity and was influenced by Christian exegesis on 2 Peter rather than originating within Rabbinic tradition.
+In 2 Peter 2:22, the author uses the terms dogs and swine to refers to heretics.
 According to Schweizer this verse was used by Jewish Christians to attack the Gentile churches, to argue that Gentile Christians would turn on the Jews by rejecting their laws and destroying Israel.

 The dominant reading is that the two expressions are both referring to the same thing and the same group of people.
-To Nolland this verse is not an attack on any particular group, but rather a continuation of the theme of God and Mammon begun at Matthew 6:24 and that verse is an attack on wasteful spending.
+To Nolland, this verse is not an attack on any particular group, but rather a continuation of the theme of God and Mammon begun at Matthew 6:24 and that verse is an attack on wasteful spending.
 We should put all of our resources to God, as everything is like dogs and pigs compared to him.
 Nolland also proposes that the verse might be to balance the other verses, that non-judgmentalism can only go so far and that there are some who should be excluded.

 As Morris points out, this verse can also be read as a reasonable limit on evangelism.
 If a population or individual is not open to Christianity, leave and find a more receptive audience.
-As Morris points out Jesus was silent before Herod and Paul abandoned the unsympathetic city of Corinth.
+As Morris points out, Jesus was silent before Herod and Paul abandoned the unsympathetic city of Corinth.
 Fowler links this to the earlier discussion of judgment.
 One should not judge severely, but there is a point at which any reasonable person will realize that those they are dealing with are dogs and swine.